w3ctag/extensible-web-report-card/index.md

 When you make a new spec that is related (either higher or lower level) to an existing feature, you should explicitly think and describe in the spec how they are connected to each other.

+This is a living report card and will continue to change as new information becomes available and as web technologies evolve and become more extensible.
+If you have a suggested addition or correction, please “[fork us on github](https://github.com/w3ctag/extensible-web-report-card).”

 <section class="grade">

 ## Plays Well With Others